-Hardin County will be responsible for 75% of the monthly health insurance rate for those employees who retire with 30 or more years of continuous active service with Hardin County.
+Hardin County will be responsible for 75% of the monthly health insurance rate for those employees who retire with 30 or more years of continuous active service with Hardin County and 50% of the monthly health insurance rate for all other retirees that meet the above requirement.
 Retirees are responsible for 100% of dependent health insurance.